 While I am making recommendations, if you are looking for ideas for breakfast, brunch, appetizers, breads, desserts, or even main dishes you ought to consider checking out the Pillsbury website and type in “crescent rolls.”
 They have hundreds of tantalizing recipes there and I realized several of the recipes people have given me actually originate from this website.
 Check it out sometime.
 You will find some great ideas for snacks and treats.

-Another view.
-This recipe makes 32 croissants.
-These are delightful treats your children and family will love.
-A quick and easy recipe for holiday baking.
-Stock up on pumpkin and you can make these during the year, too.
+Mini Pumpkin Pie Croissants is a quick and easy recipe for holiday baking and holiday breakfasts.
+Stock up on pumpkin and you can make these during the rest of the year, too.

 Here’s what I did.